danielgsilva/feup-lbaw/README.md

 * `Laravel` as the server web framework
 * `NGINX` as the web server
 * `HTML, CSS and JavaScript` as client languages
-* `Bootstrap` Front-end framework for responsive design and UI components
+* `Bootstrap` for responsive design and UI components

 ## Testing our image locally